Kristina01111000/lavendersite/README.md

 - do the newsletter thing tomorrow, set it up

 - she's considering starting a freelance grantwritting business for non- profits in fall
+- start square ready onthe 27th,
+- she will have everything ready on january 5th
+- definitely by the 15th